 ME: “That was SO fun!”

-All the emotions, you guys.
-The minimal breaks keep everything moving quickly with no time for second thoughts – which we appreciated bc, honestly, I don’t lift heavy items and put them down for fun very often.
-The exercises can totally be modified for any fitness level and instructors, like Alethea, pay close attention to all participants to make sure you’re A-okay and feeling good.
+All the emotions.
+The minimal breaks kept everything moving quickly with no time for second thoughts – which we appreciated bc, honestly, I don’t lift heavy items and put them down for fun very often.
+The exercises can be modified for any fitness level and instructors, like Alethea, pay close attention to all participants to make sure you’re A-okay and feeling good.